amesar/mlflow-tools/mlflow_tools/export_import/README.md

   * Import experiments from a directory.
   * Copy an experiment from one tracking server to another.

-### Run
+### Runs
   * Export a run to  a directory or zip file.
   * Import a run from a directory or zip file.
   * Copy a run from one tracking server to another.
-  * Limitations
-    * Nested runs are only supported when you import/copy an experiment.
-For a run, it is a TODO.
-    * Databricks does not support notebook revision imports.

 ### Registered Models
   * Export a registered model to a directory.
   * Import a registered model from a directory.

+## Limitations

+### General Limitations

+* Nested runs are only supported when you import/copy an experiment.
+For a run, it is a TODO.

-### Limitations
+### Databricks Limitations

+* The Databricks API does not support notebook revision exports or imports.
+The [workspace/export](https://docs.databricks.com/dev-tools/api/latest/workspace.html#export) API endpoint only exports a notebook representing the latest notebook revision.
+* Therefore you can only export/import MLflow experiments and runs.
+The notebook revision associated with a run cannot be exported or imported.
+* When you import a run, the link to its source notebook revision ID will appear in the UI but you cannot reach that revision (link is dead).
+* For convenience, the export tools does export the latest notebook revision for a notebook-based experiment but again, it cannot be attached to a run when imported.

-#### Databricks MLflow Tracking Server Notes for `Copy` tools
+#### Note on `Copy` tools and Databricks
+  * Copy tools work only for open source MLflow.
   * Copy tools do not work when both the source and destination trackings servers are Databricks MLflow.
-  * Copy tools work for open source MLflow.
   * Things get more complicated for the `copy` feature when using a a Databricks tracking server, either as source or destination .
   * This is primarily because [MLflow client](https://github.com/mlflow/mlflow/blob/master/mlflow/tracking/client.py) constructor only accepts a tracking_uri.
     * For open source MLflow this works fine and you can have the two clients (source and destination) in the same program.
     * For Databricks MLflow, the constructor is not used to initialize target servers.
 Environment variables are used to initialize the client, so only one client can exist.
-  * To copy experiments when a Databricks server is involved, you have to use the more manual process of exporting and then importing the experiment.
+  * To copy experiments when a Databricks server is involved, you have to use the the two-stage process of first exporting the experiment and then importing it.

-### Common arguments
+## Common arguments

 `notebook-formats` - If exporting a Databricks experiment, the run's notebook can be saved in the specified formats (comma-delimited argument).
 Each format is saved as `notebook.{format}`.
 Supported formats are  SOURCE, HTML, JUPYTER and DBC.
 See Databricks [Export Format](https://docs.databricks.com/dev-tools/api/latest/workspace.html#notebookexportformat) documentation.